 Rentals are available by the day or the week.
 Prices vary, but daily rates range from $40 to $50 for a single-seat scooter.
 Double-seat scooters are slightly higher.
 It is mandatory for both drivers and passengers to wear helmets, which are included with the rental.
 A $30 nonrefundable insurance waiver is also required.
 You must be 18 or older to rent a motor scooter or a moped, and most rental agencies will require that you demonstrate the ability to operate the vehicle properly following an instructional session on safety and handling.
 Contact Elbow Beach Cycles Ltd. (296-2300).

-You must obey Bermuda’s speed limit of 22 mph/35 kph and remember to drive on the left side of the road.
-Gas stations are open 7 a.m. to 7 p.m. daily.
+Two-seated electric cars are also available for rent.
+For all rentals, you must obey Bermuda’s speed limit of 22 mph/35 kph and remember to drive on the left side of the road.
+For scooters and mopeds, gas stations are open 7 a.m. to 7 p.m. daily.

 All taxis are outfitted with meters, and a rate card must be displayed.
 By law, the rates are fixed.
 The base fare is valid for one to four passengers; taxis carrying five or six passengers charge a slightly higher rate.
 Fares begin at $7.95 for the first mile and $2.75 for each subsequent mile.
 Rates are 25 percent higher from midnight to 6 a.m., and on Sundays and public holidays.
 Taxi drivers displaying tour guide flags are qualified tour guides.
 Rates start at $50 per hour for up to four passengers and $70 per hour for five or six passengers.